Alter-Dimensions/beetween/CONTRIBUTING.md

 **No review needed for:**

-- Status updates and progress tracking
 - Minor corrections (typos, formatting)
-- Adding your own meeting notes or insights
 - Updating dates or contact information

 ### Who to Request Reviews From